citusdata/citus/CONTRIBUTING.md

 ### Following our coding conventions

-Travis will automatically reject any PRs which do not follow our coding conventions, it won't even run tests!
+CircleCI will automatically reject any PRs which do not follow our coding conventions, it won't even run tests!
 The easiest way to ensure your PR adheres to those conventions is to use the [citus_indent](https://github.com/citusdata/tools/tree/develop/uncrustify) tool.